BID Renewal Common Questions & Answers

 6. Do towns with BIDs perform better than those without?

-Nearby towns without BIDs have tried to secure funding from other sources for projects that a BID would otherwise deliver, so it is clear that investment in our high streets is needed.
 We have seen the concept supported at the national level, with Government recommending that BIDs take on further responsibilities.
 Many established BIDs successfully secure additional funding, demonstrating the commitment other partners have to supporting towns that are prepared to invest in themselves.

 7. How much do I pay?